Patient Access Scheduler - Enterprise Scheduling

 EXPERIENCE: Two (2) years of medical office and/or hospital experience to include six months healthcare eligibility and benefit analysis or scheduling experience for diagnostic testing and/or surgery.

-LICENSURE OR CERTIFICATION: Heartsaver CPR (HSCPR or HSFACPR) certification and Crisis Prevention Intervention certification (CPI) required within ninety (90) days of employment if job duties include direct interactions with patients.
+LICENSURE OR CERTIFICATION: Heartsaver CPR (HSCPR or HSFACPR) certification required within ninety (90) days of employment for Pediatric Therapies department only.

 KNOWLEDGE, SKILLS AND ABILITIES:

 Knowledge of office management practices, including billing and scheduling within healthcare.

 Ability to read or listen and comprehend simple instructions, short correspondence, and memos.

 Ability to write simple correspondence; ability to effectively present information in one-on-one and small group situations to customers, clients, and other employees of the organization.